| |

 * Percent Daily Values are based on a 2000 calorie diet.

-Keyword Chinese Sesame Noodles, Easy Sesame Noodles, Sesame Noodles
+Keyword Chinese Sesame Noodles, Sesame Noodles

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.